ErnestoAPantoja/wordpress-website-aws/README.md

 <h3>&#9317; Create a Key Pair</h3>

 - A key pair will now have to be created in order to progress further with the project.
-On the AWS management console, navigate to the EC2 service.
-On the left-hand menu, click on Key Pairs and click Create key pair.
+On the AWS management console, navigate to the <b>EC2</b> service.
+On the left-hand menu, click on <b>Key Pairs</b> and click <b>Create key pair</b>.
-  - Name the key pair (in my case, myec2key) and make sure the Key pair type is RSA.
+  - Name the key pair <b>(myec2key)</b> and make sure the Key pair type is <b>RSA</b>.
 The file format will be kept as .ppk because I will be using the key pair for use with PuTTY.

 <p align="center">
 <img src="https://i.imgur.com/NHsrLTe.png" height="80%" width="80%" alt="Step 6-1"/>